KasparEtter/ef1p/pages/email/email.md

   Another problem is that clients often cache messages indefinitely.
   Even if the client is upgraded to support internationalized messages, it likely still accesses the downgraded messages from the [local message store](#storage-format).
-  Last but not least, downgrading message headers invalidates [DKIM signatures](#domainkeys-identified-mail).
+  Last but not least, downgrading message header fields invalidates [DKIM signatures](#domainkeys-identified-mail).

 </details>